Fall-2025-CS4347-SDS/Fall-2025-CS4347-Project/final_report.md

 This project develops regression models to predict agricultural statistics (yield, production, area harvested) for Texas counties based on climate data.
 We merged 398,204 USDA agricultural records with NOAA climate measurements from 2000-2023, covering 254 Texas counties and 165 crop types.

 Texas agriculture generates over $100 billion annually, and the 2011 drought caused billions in losses.
-We wanted to quantify how strongly climate affects crop outcomes and identify which factors matter most.
+Given the inherent limitations of predicting agricultural outcomes from climate alone, **our analysis focuses on feature importance**—identifying which climate factors most strongly influence yields rather than achieving high predictive accuracy.

 **Main results:**